tektoncd/pipeline/docs/pipeline-api.md

 </p>
 <div>
 <p>WorkspacePipelineDeclaration creates a named slot in a Pipeline that a PipelineRun
-is expected to populate with a workspace binding.
+is expected to populate with a workspace binding.</p>
-Deprecated: use PipelineWorkspaceDeclaration type instead</p>
+<p>Deprecated: use PipelineWorkspaceDeclaration type instead</p>
 </div>
 <table>
 <thead>